TouK/nussknacker/docs/designingProcesses/Spel.md

 ## Literals

-Most of the literals are similar to JSON ones, in fact in many case JSON structure is valid SpEL.
+Most of the literals are similar to JSON ones, in fact in many cases JSON structure is valid SpEL.
 There are a few notable exceptions:
 - Lists are written using curly braces: `{"firstElement", "secondElement"}`, as `[]` is used to access elements in array
 - Empty record is `{:}`, to distinguish it from empty list: `{}`